Home

 Phonemic Awareness

 Phonemic awareness is the understanding that spoken words are made up of separate units of sound (phonemes) that are blended together when words are pronounced.
 You can help to develop you child's awareness of sounds in words by focusing on activities which practice awareness of syllables, rhyming, isolating sounds, blending sounds and segmenting sounds.
-You can find some examples of games to play here which will help improve reading skills in these areas.
+Here you can find some examples of games to play to help improve reading skills in these areas.

 Phonemic awareness helps young children to learn new words.
 Learning a new word involves forming a connection between how the word appears and its meaning and pronunciation.
 The reader matches a sound with each of the letters or letter combinations that make up the word and then blends these sounds to pronounce the word.
 Good phonemic awareness leads to faster and stronger connections between the sequence of letters in the word’s spelling and the word’s pronunciation, which results in more proficient reading.
 When the reader has formed a sufficiently strong connection, the word becomes a sight word and can be recognized immediately.